In 1986 the first

 CCC aims to foster research in all areas of computational complexity theory, studying the absolute and relative power of computational models under resource constraints.
 Typical models include deterministic, nondeterministic, randomized, and quantum models; uniform and nonuniform models; Boolean, algebraic, and continuous models.
 Typical resource constraints involve time, space, randomness, program size, input queries, communication, and entanglement; worst-case as well as average case.
 Other, more specific, topics include: probabilistic and interactive proof systems, inapproximability, proof complexity, descriptive complexity, and complexity-theoretic aspects of cryptography and machine learning.
 The conference also encourages results from other areas of computer science and mathematics motivated by computational complexity theory.

-CCC is held sometime between mid-May and mid-July and somewhere in North America or Europe.
-The conference usually lasts three and a half days with a relatively relaxed schedule.
+CCC is typically held sometime between mid-May and mid-July and somewhere in North America or Europe.
+The conference usually lasts three to three-and-a-half days with a relatively relaxed schedule.
 Papers are presented in a single track.
 There are also often invited speakers.
-Evening activities typically include a reception, a rump session consisting of talks about recent breakthroughs and research in progress, and a business meeting that is open to conference attendees.
+Common evening activities include an opening reception, a rump session consisting of talks about recent breakthroughs and research in progress, and a business meeting that is open to all conference attendees.

 Each year full versions of a small number of conference submissions are invited by the program committee to be submitted to a special issue of a journal.
 The submissions go through the normal journal refereeing process but will often appear sooner than if they had been submitted the usual way.
 From the conference's inception in 1986 to 2003 the special issue appeared in the Journal of Computer and System Sciences (JCSS), with the exception of 1990, when it appeared in the journal Theoretical Computer Science (TCS).
 Since 2004, it has appeared in the journal Computational Complexity (CC).